StephanieChevalier/stephaniechevalier.github.io/_pages/more-info.md

 My main personality trait is certainly <important>curiosity</important>.
 For **biology** and **computer science** of course, but also for **pedagogy**, **linguistics**, **history**, **urbanism**...
 I like wandering through various topics but also, in a more palpable way, through various landscapes during **hikes** (combined with the pleasure of **photography**, as you can guess from this website section headers).
 I'm not able to play tennis anymore but in default I like following **tennis** and **rugby** news.
 I also cook a lot and I really enjoy **sharing good dishes**.
 I look forward to continuing my discovery of **new places, countries and landscapes, new people and ways of life**.

 I greatly savor every little nice moment due to a particular challenge : an orphan disease greatly limits my daily life and disrupts it in an always unpredictable way.
-Don't be surprised by my changes in energy and ability depending on the day or hour: from being lively and bouncy whenever I can, to often struggling with basic tasks like walking and talking.
+Don't be surprised by my changes in energy and ability depending on the day or hour: from being lively and bouncy whenever I can, to struggling with basic tasks like walking and talking.
 But this challenge hasn't prevented me from making it this far!

 <hr class="hr_gradient" />